 Services and Treatments

-At Orlando Health Behavioral Group, we offer comprehensive outpatient services utilizing proven best practices and the latest innovations in the mental health field.
+At Orlando Health Medical Group Behavioral Health, we offer comprehensive outpatient services utilizing proven best practices and the latest innovations in the mental health field.
 These services include:

 - Psychiatric evaluation